 Unlike other parks where express passes and fast passes are well known, I feel like the quick queue unlimited ticket upgrade at SeaWorld is something not many people know about.
-Or at least it seemed that way as we walked to the front of the line with ours during our recent visit.
+Or at least it seemed that way as we walked to the front of the line with ours during our visit.

-The quick queue unlimited is an upgrade option for your ticket and really it’s a piece of paper that lets you walk to the front of the line on pretty much every one of the SeaWorld rides.
-The quick queue lines aren’t particularly well marked, so just ask an employee at the front of the ride when you get there if you can’t find them.
+The quick queue unlimited is an upgrade option for your ticket and really it’s an option that lets you walk to the front of the line on pretty much every one of the SeaWorld rides.
+The quick queue lines didn’t used to be particularly well marked, so just ask an employee at the front of the ride when you get there if you can’t find them.

-Pick the Right Seats at the SeaWorld Shamu Show
+Pick the Right SeaWorld Show Seats

 One mistake my family made was to purchase AND sit in the reserved seats for all of the shows.
 While it was wonderful to not have to get to shows early with the reserved seating pass, we really missed out on feeling like part of the action at some of the SeaWorld shows.

-For instance, some of the key components of the SeaWorld Shamu show, One Ocean, is the orcas splashing the audience.
+For instance, some of the key components of the SeaWorld Orca Encounter show, is the orcas splashing the audience.
 The reserved seating for that show is up and above everything.
 You have a great view but you don’t get splashed and really don’t get any interaction with the animals or trainers.